 Veterinary Dental Technician Licensing & Certification

 Graduates of veterinary dental technician schools might also be interested in becoming a member of the American Veterinary Dental Society, which provides networking opportunities, a newsletter, and a subscription to the Journal of Veterinary Dentistry.
 Veterinary dental technicians may also want to join the National Association of Veterinary Technicians in America.
-The organization provides membership on three levels, including active, associate and student, and offers continuing education opportunities, news on upcoming vet tech events, and a subscription to the bi-monthly NAVTA Journal.
+The organization provides membership on three levels, including active, associate, and student, and offers continuing education opportunities, news on upcoming vet tech events, and a subscription to the bi-monthly NAVTA Journal.

 The BLS notes that specific qualities may be advantageous to being a successful veterinary technician.
 These include strong communication skills, which can be important to veterinary dental technicians when relaying information to a veterinarian about an animal’s dental health and in talking with the pet owner about the work done.
 Veterinary technicians should also possess manual dexterity, obviously beneficial in dental work, and be compassionate.
-They may need to remember that pet owners could be upset about their pets receiving anesthesia to have a dental cleaning or that the dental cleaning bill could be much higher than anticipated.

 Educational Requirements & Applicable Experience